Traditional, Dixieland &

 Program.
 Guests and visitors are always welcome - no need to book, just turn up and pay at the door.

-The bar opens at 7.15 pm, so there is an hour or so before the band strikes up to meet and chat over a drink.
-The band then plays for two one-hour sessions, starting at 8.30 with a half-hour break in between.
+The bar opens some time before the band strikes up, so there's time to meet and chat over a drink.
+The band plays for two one-hour sessions, starting at 12.30 pm with a half-hour break in between.

 Typical of the bands playing at The Bay is